demotip/jpart_erlich_etal_mexico/README.md

 Positive or neutral attention is associated with reduced responsiveness, while the effects of negative attention vary, with attention to government failures leading to increased responsiveness but attention to corruption leading to reduced responsiveness.
 These patterns are consistent with mechanisms of reputation management, disclosure threat, and workload burden; but inconsistent with mechanisms of credit claiming or blame avoidance.

-## Data Description
-This dataset contains newspaper articles from two news publications:
-- Reforma (219,354 articles)
-- El Universal (119,302 articles)

-Articles gathered are those that contain either:
-- Name of national agency
-- Abbreviation of agency
-- Name of minister in charge of agency

 ## Compiled File description